Ansel291/Project_1/README.md

 	* Buffalo Bill
 	* Butch Cassidy

 [X] 3.
-As a player, I would like the game to switch back and forth between player 1 and player 2
+As a player, I would like the game to switch back and forth between player 1 and player 2.

 [x] 4.
-As a player, i would A winner to be declared between the two players
+As a player, i would A winner to be declared between the two players.

 [x] 5.
 As a player, the cards must shuffle and be randomized.

 ###Completed User Stories:

-[x] As a user, i want to interact with a randomized deck of cards
+[x] As a user, i want to interact with a randomized deck of cards.

-[x] As a player, i want to be able to click on a card and the cards will turn over
+[x] As a player, i want to be able to click on a card and the cards will turn over.

 [x] As a player, when I click on a second card, and if the card matches the first, two matching cards will remain showing.